Shershen-class torpedo boat

 The Shershen class was the NATO reporting name for a class of torpedo boats built for the Soviet Navy and allies.
-The Soviet designation was Project 206 Shtorm.
+The Soviet designation was Project 206 Shtorm (ru. Проект 206 «Шторм»).

 Development

-Designated as TKAs (ru.
-Torpednyy Kater; eng.
-Torpedo Cutter), the Project 183 boats were designed as simple fast attack craft suitable for cheap manufacture and easy maintenance.
+Designated as TKAs (ru. торпедный катер (torpednyy kater); eng. torpedo cutter), the Project 183 boats were designed as simple fast attack craft suitable for cheap manufacture and easy maintenance.
 Intended as a successor to the Project 183 "Bolshevik" torpedo boats, development of the new class started in 1956.
 Like other similar boats, they were to be used near the coast, in good weather and under friendly air cover.

 The first boat was completed at the Yaroslavl Shipyard and commissioned with the Soviet Navy in October 1960.
 Production was also organized at the Sredne-Nevskiy and Sosnovskiy Shipyard with a total of 80 boats being built at all three shipyards.
 A simplified export version was designated Project 206E (NATO designation Mol).
-Beside Soviet shipyards, Tito's Kraljevica Shipyard in SFR Yugoslavia licence built ten original Project 206 ships for the Yugoslav Navy.
+Beside Soviet shipyards, Kraljevica Shipyard in SFR Yugoslavia licence built ten original Project 206 ships for the Yugoslav Navy.